dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_processing.md

 If `aws` or `custom` is defined as source on the log_forwarding_rule and there're no matches against the processed log object, the dynatrace-aws-s3-log-forwarder falls back to the `generic` processing rule.

+It's possible to define your own log-processing-rules by adding them to the log-processing-rules AWS AppConfig configuration profile.
+You can update the `dynatrace-aws-s3-log-forwarder` CloudFormation [template](../dynatrace-aws-s3-log-forwarder-configuration.yaml#L81) with your own log processing rules.

 ## Built-in log processing rules

 ### AWS-vended logs to Amazon S3